Active Retrieval Augmented Generation: : Forward-Looking Active REtrieval Augmented Generation

 \subsubsection{Confidence-based Active Retrieval}

 As shown in \autoref{fig:illustration}, at step $t$, we first generate a temporary next sentence $\hat{\bm{s}}_t=\text{LM}([\bm{x}, \bm{y}_{<t}])$ without conditioning on retrieved documents.
 Then we decide whether to trigger retrieval and formulate queries based on $\hat{\bm{s}}_t$.
 If the LM is confident about $\hat{\bm{s}}_t$, we accept it without retrieving additional information; if not, we use $\hat{\bm{s}}_t$ to formulate search queries $\bm{q}_t$ to retrieve relevant documents, and then regenerate the next sentence $\bm{s}_t$.
 The reason we utilize sentences as the basis of our iteration is due to their significance as semantic units that are neither too short nor too lengthy like phrases and paragraphs.
-However, it is worth noting that our approach can also be employed using phrases, paragraphs, or fixed-size windows as the basis.
+However, our approach can also utilize phrases or paragraphs as the basis.

-Since LMs tend to be well-calibrated that low probability/confidence often indicates a lack of knowledge \cite{mostlyknow-kadavath-2022,when-jiang-2021}, we actively trigger retrieval if any token of $\hat{\bm{s}}_t$ has a probability lower than a threshold $\theta \in [0, 1]$. $\theta=0$ means that retrieval is never triggered, while $\theta=1$ triggers retrieval for every sentence.
+Since LMs tend to be well-calibrated that low probability/confidence often indicates a lack of knowledge \cite{when-jiang-2021,mostlyknow-kadavath-2022,varshney-oqa-2022}, we actively trigger retrieval if any token of $\hat{\bm{s}}_t$ has a probability lower than a threshold $\theta \in [0, 1]$. $\theta=0$ means retrieval is never triggered, while $\theta=1$ triggers retrieval every sentence.

 where the query $\bm{q}_t$ is formulated based on $\hat{\bm{s}}_t$.